NyoroGiraffe/Experi-City/README.md

 - Minor changes to the Chapters 1.5, 2.3, 2.13 and 3.1 of the story.

 **Ver.
 1.1.01a:** March 9, 2026
-- Minor change to the Chapter 3.1 of the story.
+- Minor changes to the Chapter 3.1 of the story.

 ---